by

-Summer is sunshine, good vibes, and Vitamin D coursing through our bodies, making us stronger and happier.
-Well, in theory.
-It’s also when you step out the door and are immediately assaulted by the broiler breath of heat in your face and turning you to ash like a vamp being staked.
+Summer = Vitamin D coursing through our bodies, making us stronger and happier.
+Well, aside from being assaulted by the broiler breath of heat in your face, turning you to ash like a vamp at the stake.

 Stakecation?
 Sorry

-Fortunately, Arizona is rich in diverse landscapes, culinary nosh, and cultural adventures that won’t bury you in debt.
-Whether you're cruising the lake or drifting off under a blanket of stars to the soothing sound of mountain lions sniffing around your tent, you’ll find memorable, budget-friendly experiences close to home.
+Fortunately, AZ is rich in adventures that won’t bury you in debt.
+Whether you're cruising the lake or drifting off to the soothing sound of mountain lions sniffing around your tent, budget-friendly experiences can be found close to home.

 Things to do in or around Phoenix